Pretty mediaeval villages; traditional Perigourdine markets, fairytale chateaux, troglodyte caves

 Day 7 - At Tamnies

-The pretty flower-filled village of Tamnies looks down on the Vallee de la Beune.
-There is an interesting C12 church housing an amazing multi-coloured wooden crucifix.
-Not far from here is the C16 Chateau de Puy Martin, perched on a hill and renowned for its lush furnishings and tapestries.
-We provide full walking notes for a local circular walk; alternatively there's a sandy lake beach just 5 mins walk away where you can swim if you fancy a change from the hotel pool.
+The pretty flower-filled village of Tamnies en Perigord looks down on the Vallee de la Beune.
+There is an interesting C12 church housing an amazing multi-coloured wooden crucifix. not far from here is the C16 Chateau de Puy Martin, perched on a hill and renowned for its lush furnishings and tapestries.
+We provide full walking notes for a local circular walk; alternatively there's a sandy lake beach just 5 minutes walk away where you can swim if you fancy a change from the hotel pool.

 Your walk from Tamnies back to Sarlat takes you through woodland and up through the hills - great views of the surrounding valleys - via Marquay and on through the sleepy village of Campagnac with its evocative chateau.
 Then you're on the outskirts of Sarlat, ready to savour its mediaeval delights again.